-The ability to detect regions of homozygosity is an important clinical tool with clear utility in the context of the detection of autosomal recessive conditions and uniparental disomy.
-A secondary consequence of the observation of regions of homozygosity is the possible discovery of a consanguineous relationship between the proband's parents.
-Although a specific relationship cannot be determined using the currently available technologies, this information may be useful to the clinician caring for the patient and family.
+The ability to detect ROH is an important clinical tool, with clear utility in the context of the detection of AR conditions and UPD.
+A secondary consequence of this observation is the possible discovery of a consanguineous relationship between the proband's parents.
+This possibility should be a point of emphasis in pretest counseling.
+Although a specific relationship cannot be determined using currently available technologies, this information may be useful to the clinician caring for the patient and family.
 It is the responsibility of the clinician, not the laboratorian, to perform clinical correlation and investigate any concern for abuse.
 The laboratorian's duty is to effectively communicate the possibility of a familial relationship between the parents to the ordering clinician when a first- or second-degree relationship is suspected based on the results of the analysis.
 Laboratories are encouraged to develop a reporting policy in conjunction with their ethics review committee and legal counsel.